SamroonMichael/Daily-Calories-count-App/README.md

 ## Installation

-Use the and make it have fun.
+Use it and make it have fun.

 ```bash
 $ git clone https://hostname/YOUR-USERNAME/YOUR-REPOSITORY